suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2019-12-22-Reproducible-ml-tensorflow.md

 > Besides, when dealing with floating points, the issues related to [overflow and underflow][fp_over_under] are expected.
 > This just adds to the complexity.

-- Dependent library’s behavior aware
+- Dependent library's behavior aware

 > As discussed in the software section of `Challenges in realizing reproducible ML` in [Part 1], some routines of ML libraries
 > do not guarantee reproducibility.
 For instance,  NVIDIA's CUDA based deep learning library [cudnn][cudnn_repo].